raspberrypi/picotool/README.md

     bdev        Commands related to embedded block devices

 TOPICS:
-    device-selection   Options for Target Device Selection
-    family-ids         Valid Family IDs
+    device-selection   Options for Target Device Selection and Rebooting family-ids         Valid Family IDs

-Use "picotool help <cmd>" for more info
+Use "picotool help <cmd>" or "picotool help <topic>" for more info
 ```

 Note commands that aren't acting on files require a device in BOOTSEL mode to be connected.